f3d-app/f3d/README.md

 F3D needs you help!

-If you can, please consider sponsoring F3D, even a small amount, it would help us offseting the maintenance cost as well as considering adding support for devices we do not own yet.
+If you can, please consider sponsoring F3D, even a small amount, it would help us offsetting the maintenance cost as well as considering adding support for devices we do not own yet.
 Read more about it on our [sponsor page](https://github.com/sponsors/f3d-app).

 If not, please use F3D, star it on github and share the word about it!